JasonBristol/CodeCovers/README.md

 # CodeCovers
-Code covers of some of my favorite songs
+Code covers of songs written in Ruby for sonic-pi.

+If you would like to add a song, please send a pull request!